Everything you need to know about cooking with lemon. Variations, buying tips, how to store them, and nutrition information.

 How to Use Lemons

-- Juice: Add sourness to dishes, enhance flavors by using it instead of salt, let your imagination run wild!
-Just be careful not to add too much to dairy (the milk may curdle) or to add it too soon into cooking (like in a sauce) because it may develop a bitter flavor.
+Lemon Juice: Add sourness to dishes, enhance flavors by using it instead of salt, let your imagination run wild!
+Just be careful not to add too much to dairy (the milk may curdle) or to add it too soon into cooking because it may develop a bitter flavor.
+Great for adding acidity to Deviled Eggs, Tabbouleh, or Blueberry Vinaigrette.

-- Zest (the grated outer rind): Good for lemon flavor without the sourness.
-Use it in baked goods and rice dishes (like stir fry)!
+Lemon Zest (the grated outer rind): Good for lemon flavor without the sourness.
+Use it in baked goods, rice dishes, or anywhere you might want an aromatic lemon flavor.
+Try this Lemon Risotto or Buttermilk Lemon Popsicles.

 per ½ cup lemon (100 g)